 Flying can be stressful enough as it is, but throwing sinus pain into the mix can make air travel unbearable.
-So why do some people suffer from sinus pain when they fly, and how can it be managed?
+So why do some people suffer from sinus pain when they fly, also known as aerosinusitis, and how can it be managed?

 What causes sinus pain to occur while flying?